GuyHaviv37/DeliveryDroneSpectra/README.txt

 To control the simulation:
-* At the right menu panel, simply choose which package delivery request you'd like to add ** From house : add pickup from House #X to the Warehouse ** From warehouse : add pickup from Warehouse to House #X
+* At the right menu panel, simply choose which package delivery request you'd like to add ** From house : add pickup from House #X to the Warehouse (this can be a package or an envelope).
+** From warehouse : add pickup from Warehouse to House #X
 * You can toggle Priority Mode to be ON/OFF
 * You can toggle Winds Mode to be ON/OFF
+* You can run Demo Mode - which is a random automated environment
+* You can run Scenarios - Semi-Automatic "scripts" of environment behaivour.

 Read the simulation details:
 * Generally, At each house you can see: